CSCI-40500-77100-Spring-2021/project-10/README.md

  - [Android Studio](https://developer.android.com/studio)

 ## Release
 Release is an APK file.
 To install it on an android emulator, drag the APK file to the emulator.
-See above section for how to install an android emulator
+See section below for how to install an new android emulator if you are unfamiliar.

 ## Getting Started